General Information

 Other Faculty and Programs Affiliated with Developmental:

-Other members of the psychology department at University Park who participate in the Develop-mental Program Network include: Karen Linn Bierman (social-emotional development); Richard Carlson (acquisition of problem solving skills); Pamela Cole (developmental psychopathology, development of expressive control, cross-cultural differences in emotion-context and reality-appearance distinction understanding); Judith Kroll (language learning, including how acquisi-tion history affects language representation in bilinguals); Janet Swim (gender stereotyping, ra-cial identity); Theresa Vescio (stereotyping and prejudice); Daniel Weiss (cognitive mechanisms underlying language acquisition, including comparative work on infant and adult humans and non-human primates).
+Other members of the psychology department at University Park who participate in the Developmental Program Network include: Karen Linn Bierman (social-emotional development); Pamela Cole (developmental psychopathology, development of expressive control, cross-cultural differences in emotion-context and reality-appearance distinction understanding); Janet Swim (gender stereotyping, ra-cial identity); Theresa Vescio (stereotyping and prejudice).
 Students in the program also work with developmental psychologists whose primary affiliations are in other divisions of the University such as the College of Health and Human Development and the College of Education.

 Industrial/Organizational Psychology